-knowmore is a free service offering legal advice and information to help you consider your options about compensation, redress and other legal issues related to abuse.
+knowmore offers free legal advice and support to survivors of institutional child sexual abuse.
+We can help you consider your options about compensation, redress and other legal issues related to abuse.

-knowmore staff are here to help you and act in your interest.
+We are here to help you and act in your interest.
 Our staff are trained and experienced in working with people who have experienced trauma, and in providing culturally safe services.

-Aboriginal and Torres Strait Islander peoples
+Aboriginal and Torres Strait Islander support

-Specialist trauma informed support
+Specialist trauma support

 We realise that talking about abuse can be difficult and may cause distress.
 Our knowmore team includes specialist counsellors/social workers who are very experienced in speaking with survivors of sexual abuse.